xtyangpsp/CratonImaging/index.md

-## Welcome to MsMICE project webpage
+## Welcome to Craton Imaging project webpage

-You can check the [GitHub repository](https://github.com/xtyangpsp/MsMICE) to access the computer codes for this project.
+You can check the [GitHub repository](https://github.com/xtyangpsp/CratonImaging) to access the computer codes for this project.
 This page serves as the interface to highlight key research progress and results.

 ### Team

-Here is our PI team and supported personnels
+PI: Xiaotao Yang
+Graduate student: TBA
+Other personnels: TBA

 ### Research highlights

-Here you can find key research results.
+Here you can find key research results from this project.

 ### Fieldwork